tinsae-ghilay/tinsae-ghilay.github.io/README.md

 // A GeezDate that we want to convert to Gregorian. var geezDate=GeezDate.of(2014,9,16);

-// We pass that GeezDate object as parameter to the to() function of the class. var toGregorian=GeezDate.to(geezDate);
+// and to convert it to Gregorian. var gregorianDate=GeezDate.toGregorian();

 ```